nicolashuberIT/flight-analyzer/docs/research/research-report.md

 The system filters out all horizontal speeds that are not available for comparison in the theoretical reference data set.
 In addition, data points that lie on a curve or have been flagged as unusable for other reasons are filtered out.
 The system also ensures that only negative vertical velocities are included in the data set.
 In this way, disruptive factors such as thermals are excluded as far as possible.

-The report of this process can be found below:
+The automatically generated report of this process can be found below:

 <details>
 <summary>Show Report</summary>